ursho2552/Shelled_Pteropod_IBM/README.md

 ### Further information

-See the example jupyter notebook for more information on running the spIBM code
+See the ECOMOD jupyter notebook for more information on running the spIBM.